zubeydesisman/programming-univbasics-nds-nested-arrays-lab-seattle-web-102819/README.md

 ## Learning Goals

-1. Recognize vocabulary term: "array of array"
+1. Recognize vocabulary term: "array of array" or ("AoA")
 2. Recognize that "arrays of arrays" are grids or coordinate systems
 3. Create a nested `Array`
 4. Read scalar data from an array of arrays